anibalsanchez/disaster-response-pipeline-project/README.md

 | direct_report | 0.81 | 0.70 | 0.72 | 0.81 | Moderate-Performing |
 | other_aid | 0.78 | 0.56 | 0.31 | 0.75 | Lower-Performing |

-This sorted table allows for easier identification of the best and worst performing categories based on their F1-scores.
-The performance categories remain the same as before:

-- High-Performing: F1-score ≥ 0.90
-- Moderate-Performing: 0.80 ≤ F1-score < 0.90
-- Lower-Performing: F1-score < 0.80

 These are **High-Performing Categories**:

 - **Earthquake, Food, Storm, Floods, and Shelter**: These categories show excellent performance with F1-scores above 0.90, indicating high accuracy in identifying these specific disaster-related messages.